avo-hq/docs.avohq.io/docs/2.0/stimulus-integration.md

 end
 ```

-You can add more and separate them by a space.
+You can add more and separate them by a space character.

 ```ruby
 class CourseResource < Avo::BaseResource